luukfroling/jupyterbook_tudelft_stylesheet/content/proofs.md

 ## assumption

-::::::{prf:assumption} Fake $\gamma$ conjecture
+::::::{prf:assumption}
 :label: assumption-1
-This is a dummy conjecture to illustrate that one can use math in titles.
+This is a dummy assumption directive.
 ::::::